 Check the Product Compatibility Chart for version information for all of our products.

 For information on the history of Access versions, visit our Microsoft Access Version Releases, Service Packs, Hotfixes, and Updates History page.

 Each version of Total Access Emailer may be purchased as the Standard Version or Professional Version.

 MS Access 2010 and later comes in 32 and 64-bit versions.
 Total Access Emailer 2010 and later includes support for both versions.
 The 64-bit version requires Windows 7 SP1 or later.

 Yes!
 Download the Trial Version to review Total Access Emailer before you buy it.
 You can create and send up to 50 emails at a time from email addresses stored in your tables.
 Email settings created with the Trial Version are preserved so that you won't need to recreate them when you get the retail version.

 Also, remember that all FMS products come with a 30-day money back guarantee, so you can buy with confidence!

 The Trial Version does not include the programmatic interface or the runtime distribution option.
 Those options are only available with a purchase of the Professional edition.

-A complete list of the trial version limitations is posted
+A complete list of the trial version limitations is posted here.

 Please note that both the Standard and Professional Editions of Total Access Emailer come with a 30-day money back guarantee.
 If you are not satisfied with a retail purchase of this software product for any reason, you are welcome to return your license purchase for a full refund of the purchase price at any point within this 30 day period.